enryold/ghost-mcp/README.md

 ## Authentication

-This MCP server supports **three authentication modes** for different deployment scenarios:
+This MCP server supports **two authentication modes** for different deployment scenarios:

 ### 1. NONE Authentication (Default)
 No authentication required.
 Suitable for private deployments or testing.